Vonng/pigsty/docs/PARAM.md

 It's not recommended to set this value greater than 5000, otherwise you have to increase the haproxy service connection limit manually as well.

-Pgbouncer transaction pooling can alleviate the problem of too many OLTP connections, but it's not recommended to use it in OLAP scenarios.
+Pgbouncer's transaction pooling can alleviate the problem of too many OLTP connections, but it's not recommended to use it in OLAP scenarios.